Tampere-University-Urban-Physics/fundamentals-of-gis/Content/7_Exericse.md

 	- Change the symbology in such a way that you can see your basemap under it (e.g. remove the fill or change the transparency)

 7. Let’s also change the symbology of the monitoring stations
 	- Let’s make these a graduated symbol.
 Choose NO2 as the *Value*.
 You will now see a map with the monitoring stations colored according to the monitored NO~2~ levels.
-Does anywhere exceed the EU Air Quality Directive limit of an annual average of 40 micrograms per cubic metre?
+Does anywhere exceed the 2008 EU Air Quality Directive limit of an annual average of 40 micrograms per cubic metre?
+The new EU Air Quality Directive has targets to meet 20 micrograms per cubic metre.
+Does anywhere exceed this?
+The World Health Organisation has a target limit of 10 micrograms per cubic metre.
+Does anywhere exceed this value?

 ---